bolderbrush10/SearchlightAssault/README.md

 Some turrets may not be boostable to begin with, and are automatically ignored by this mod.

+## FAQ

+- Potential Mod Incompatibility: Any mod which uses highly scripted turrets that interact with their own hidden entities, or turrets that are populated into a global table.

+- Workarounds: Add turrets from incompatible mods into the turret-boost block list.
+(See above section)

+- Performance: The first few hundred searchlights should have almost no impact on UPS.
+After two thousand even a high end system should expect to see about 10 UPS lost.

+- Megabases: This mod hasn't been tested against any megabases, but shouldn't present major issues as long as the number of searchlights themselves are kept below one thousand.
+Searchlights are always searching, so, they never make use of internal sleep methods like other entities in a megabase.

 ## Contact

 You are welcome to contact me via email: bolderbrush10@gmail.com

 If you have any feedback or footage featuring my mod, please share with me!
+I would love to know what people think.

 ## Technical Details / Details for other Modders